Instability of Turing patterns in reaction-diffusion-ODE systems: Introduction

+However, in many applications there are components which are localized in space, which leads to systems of ordinary differential equations coupled with reaction-diffusion equations.
+Our main goal is to clarify in what manner such models are different from the classical Turing-type models and to demonstrate that the spatial structure of the pattern emerging via DDI cannot be determined based on linear stability analysis.

+To understand the role of non-diffusive components in the pattern formation process, we focus on systems involving a single reaction-diffusion equation coupled to ODEs.
+It is an interesting case, since a scalar reaction-diffusion equation cannot exhibit stable spatially heterogenous patterns \cite{CaHo} and hence in such models it is the ODE component that yields the patterning process.
+As shown in ref. \cite{MKS12}, it may happen that there exist no stable stationary patterns and the emerging spatially heterogeneous structures are of a dynamical nature.
+In numerical simulations of such models, solutions having the form of unbounded periodic or irregular spikes have been observed \cite{MC13H}.

-The aim of this work is to investigate to which extent these results, obtained in \cite{MKS12}, concerning the instability of all stationary structures can be generalized to reaction-diffusion-ODE models with a single diffusion operator.
+Thus, the aim of this work is to investigate to which extent the results obtained in \cite{MKS12}, concerning the instability of all stationary structures, apply to a general class of reaction-diffusion-ODE models with a single diffusion operator.